-Christopher Lane was born in 1968 in Minnesota.
-He was inspired at an early age by regional artists such as Thomas Hart Benton, Andy Warhol, Georgia O’Keeffe, and Roy Lichtenstein.
-His early teenage years were spent living in Cairo, Egypt.
-Here his work was influenced by the great architecture, sculpture, use of symbolism, hieroglyphs and the expressive colors used in their paintings.
-During this time period Christopher discovered he had dyslexia and furthered his education at The GOW School in South Wales, New York.
-It was here that Christopher received encouragement and guidance from Fine Arts teacher William Parsons.
-Upon leaving The GOW School, Christopher spent a year living in Paris, France which fueled his creative instincts further.
-Christopher returned to the States and pursued his art degree at Eastern New Mexico University.
-Christopher has now made his home in South Carolina where he continues to use fantastic imagery to turn his life experiences into visual stories such as you will find here.
-He is inspired by surrealist artist Salvador Dali and Hieronymus Bosch.
-He has been told that viewers of his work enjoy it on both an emotional and intellectual level.
+Born in Minnesota in 1968, Christopher Lane spent these formative years inspired by regional artists Thomas Hart Benton, Andy Warhol, Georgia O’Keeffe, and Roy Lichtenstein.
+His early teenage years were spent in Cairo, Egypt where his work was influenced by the great architecture, sculpture, symbolism, hieroglyphs and the expressive colors used in their paintings.
+During this time Christopher discovered he had dyslexia and furthered his education at the GOW School in South Wales, New York.
+Upon leaving the GOW School, he spent a year living in Paris, France which fueled his creative instincts further.
+He returned to the States and pursued an art degree at Eastern New Mexico University but left to support a new young family while serving in the United States Navy as a submariner.